jdhanjal99/jasleenk.github.io/README.md

  -The variable gear has no minimum values outside the range of the box plot.

 ![Screen Shot 2023-11-08 at 10 49 18 PM](https://github.com/jdhanjal99/jdhanjal99.github.io/assets/145622744/40450221-50d4-4231-9dab-bb2432dca175)
+                                                    Optimal Linear Regression
 **Using variable selection**

-Using backwards selection, the  starting AIC was 65.52.
+Using backwards selection we are able find the optimal linear regression.
+The  starting AIC was 65.52.
 After taking away all but disp, weight, qsec, and am, AIC was 55.45.
-This variable selection process shows that the optimal model is lmmodel_1 = mpg ` disp + wt + qsec + am .
+This variable selection process shows that the optimal model is lmmodel_1 = mpg ~ disp + wt + qsec + am .
 The p values for weight, qsec, and am are all under 0.05 which shows that they are significant to predicting the response variable.
 The Multiple R-squared is 0.8671 and adjusted R squared is 0.844 which are fairly high.
 There is a 86% chance that the  response variable is predicted by the predictor variables.
 We can see that the R squared values are similar in both models, so looking at the AIC is a better indicator that this is  the optimal model compared to the model using all variables.

 **Residuals vs. Fitted**